Octopus Cloud is the hosted version of Octopus Deploy. It has been publicly available since February 2018.

 Change Your Password

-To change your password for the Octopus instance:
+To change your password for the Octopus instance and Octopus account:

 - Click the dropdown menu next to your username in the top right corner.